bittnkr/uniq/doc/articles/00-introducing/00-introducing.md

 > Lock-free queues are unicorns.

-Searching the literature, we found no more encouraging words: The book [The Art of Multiprocessor Programming][4] (2012) asserts that the construction of a wait-free queue is impossible:
+Searching the literature, we found no more encouraging words: The book [The Art of Multiprocessor Programming][4] (2012) says that the construction of a wait-free queue is impossible:

 > Corollary 5.4.1.
 It is impossible to construct a wait-free implementation of a queue, stack, priority queue, set, or list from a set of atomic registers.